These Florida lawmakers accepted money from the National Rifle Association

+Watch CNN's town hall "Stand Up: The Students of Stoneman Douglas Demand Action" live on Wednesday, February 21, at 9 p.m.
+ET on CNN TV and CNNGo.

-(CNN)One week after a gunman stormed the hallways of their school in a deadly rampage, students from Marjory Stoneman Douglas High School are heading to the state capitol to demand lawmakers take action on gun control.
+(CNN)Nearly a week after a gunman stormed the hallways of their school in a deadly rampage, students from Marjory Stoneman Douglas High School are heading to Florida's state Capitol to demand lawmakers take action on gun control.

 Meanwhile, gun control advocates are putting pressure on Florida representatives who take money from the National Rifle Association.

-Here's a list of members of Congress from Florida who received contributions during the 2016 election cycle from the group's political action committee, The National Rifle Association Political Victory Fund.
+Here's a list of members of Congress from Florida who received contributions during the 2016 election cycle from the group's political action committee, the National Rifle Association Political Victory Fund.
 All of them are Republicans.

 The list is based on filings from the Federal Election Commission from 2015 to 2016.
-The figures only include direct contributions from NRA-PVF to each candidate, which are capped at $5,000.
+The figures only include direct contributions from NRA-PVF to each candidate, which are capped at $5,000 per election.

 They do not include indirect expenditures spent in support of the candidate, such as television commercials, print and digital ads or mailings.

 Rep. Gus M. Bilirakis: $2,000